ant-design/ant-design-web3/packages/web3/src/ledger/index.md

 Ant Design Web3 officially provides `@ant-design/web3-ledger` to support Ledger hardware wallets.
 It is an Ant Design Web3 Ledger adapter based on [Ledger Device Management Kit](https://github.com/LedgerHQ/device-sdk-ts).
 Ledger is a hardware wallet that provides secure storage for cryptocurrency private keys.
 This adapter integrates Ledger devices with Ant Design Web3 using the official Ledger SDK.

+> Note: Currently, this adapter only supports the Ethereum app on Ledger devices.

 ## When to Use

 - When you need to support hardware wallet for enhanced security